openharmony/docs/en/application-dev/reference/apis/js-apis-wifi.md

 getP2pPeerDevices(callback: AsyncCallback&lt;WifiP2pDevice[]&gt;): void

-Obtains the peer device list in a P2P connection.
+Obtains the peer device list in the P2P connection.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.GET_WIFI_INFO and ohos.permission.LOCATION